Calibourne/CompareIt/README.md

 1) An .exe instance (in the release folder) that is only compatible with windows os.
 2) A .jar instance that is compatible with either windows or mac os.

-Special thanks topeople who tested the programs:
+Special thanks to the students who tested the programs:
 * Amiga Yossy
 * Blam Jonathan
 * Labai Lanna